LeonKohli/snapsource/README.md

 ## 📝 Release Notes

-### 1.0.2
+### 1.0.3

-- Added binary file detection
-- Implemented configurable file size limit
-- Improved error handling and performance
+- Added new setting `snapsource.includeProjectTree` to optionally disable project tree generation
+- Updated output formatting to respect the new setting

 For a full list of changes, please see the [CHANGELOG.md](CHANGELOG.md) file.